EMPHYSIS/EMPHYSIS.github.io/pages/faq.md

 ## How is eFMI related to FMI?

-- eFMI will have different packaging format.
+- eFMI will have different packaging formats.
 The main packaging format will be an FMU for Co-Simulation where the eFMI definition is stored under directory _extras/org.efmi-standard_.
   This means that every tool supporting FMI for Co-Simulation should be able to simulate the eFMU.